FactomProject/factom-docs/api/includes/_wallet-api.md

 ```

 Unlocks this wallet for the amount of time specified in seconds by `timeout`.
 The maximum amount of time a wallet can be unlocked for is 2<sup>30</sup> seconds (Roughly 34 Years...
 Give or take a decade).
 This command will only work on wallets that are encrypted.
-If succesful, returns the expiration time of your access as a Unix timestamp.
+If successful, returns the expiration time of your access as a Unix timestamp.

 While the wallet is locked, the only accessible RPC API commands are `get-height`, `properties`, `transactions`, and `unlock-wallet`.